Astroneer: Plot

-The game offers a more open-ended storyline that allows for creativity and self-paced progress, alongside optional tasks and missions that can result in lore and narrative via cutscenes and data logs.
+The game features an open-ended storyline that encourages creativity and self-paced progression, alongside optional tasks and missions that expand the game's lore through cutscenes and data logs.

-The player departs from a man-made interstellar spacecraft that is from an unknown planet and lands on Sylva, the starting planet.
-It is then up to the player to decide what to do.
-In order to advance the main storyline, the player must discover and activate an alien Gateway Chamber and dig into the planet.
-There are different subterranean layers with varying difficulty, most notably containing hazards and terrain that becomes harder as you dig deeper into the planet.
-Once the player reaches the last layer, they need to dig down from an alien pylon.
+The player begins the game aboard a man-made interstellar spacecraft originating from an unknown planet and lands on Sylva, the starting planet.
+In order to advance the main storyline, the player must discover and activate an alien Gateway Chamber before descending into the planet's subterranean layers.
+These layers become increasingly hazardous at greater depths.
+Once the player reaches the last layer, they need to descend through an alien structure.
 They travel to the Gateway Engine and activate it with a material that progressively gets harder to obtain, depending on the difficulty of the planet.
-The player must obtain 2 Geometric Triptychs and place one on a terminal on top of them and one to keep when they reach the satellite.
+The player must obtain seven Geometric Triptychs and place one on a terminal on top of them and one to keep when they reach the satellite.
 The player can safely warp to any Gateway Chamber that they have activated.
 This process is repeated for the rest of the planets and moons, Desolo, Calidor, Vesania, Novus, Glacio, and Atrox, listed from easiest to hardest.
-Once the player has procured all 8 Triptychs, they can travel to a Gateway Portal and place them in their respective slots.
-An Odd Stone will appear in the middle.
-Interacting with it will roll the end scene and credits.
+Once the player has procured all seven Triptychs, they can travel to a Gateway Portal and place them in their respective slots.
+An Odd Stone then appears at the center of the structure.
+Interacting with it triggers the ending cutscene and credits.

-It is also noted that there are other storylines for fun events and updates that keep gameplay fresh for repeat players.
-These alternate storylines include The Wanderer's Way mission, The Space Snail rescue mission, The Rails Update mission chain, The Awakening Update mission chain, Holiday Events, and numerous Easter Eggs.
+Aside from the main storyline, the game also features optional storylines which become available at various points throughout the game.
+These alternate storylines include the Wanderer's Way mission, the Space Snail rescue mission, the Rails Update mission chain, the Awakening Update missions, and Holiday Events.

-If the player completes the main story, rails, and space snail missions, along with producing nanocarbon alloy, a resource in the game, they can access the Awakening Update missions.
-This mission includes references to the community, the other missions, and the book "The Little Prince", which is what some of the update themes are based on.
+If the player completes the main story, rails, and space snail missions, along with producing nanocarbon alloy, being a resource in the game, they can access missions released in the Awakening Update.
+This mission includes references to the player community, the other missions, and the book "The Little Prince", which inspired several of the update's themes.